tlembke/roamnote/README.md

 To send notes, URLs, pdfs and images from MacOSX and iOS to Roam Research using Siri, the Share Sheet, or the Services/Context menu, follow these steps:
+NB - this is alpha so use at your own risk!

 1. Create a back up of your graph before testing.
 Use at your own risk.
 2. Download the Apple Shortcut 'Roam Note' from [iCloud](https://www.icloud.com/shortcuts/3cea56582d124c0f93664485ef6571ba)